What is ThermaScan?

 What should I expect immediately after the treatment?

 Typically you will experience some slight redness that should resolve within a few hours.
 Results vary depending on your condition, number of treatments, and the area being treated.

 One of the outstanding aspects of a ThermaScan treatment is that there is virtually no downtime associated with the procedure.
 No wound is created, therefore, there is no healing time associated with the treatment.
 After a session, the treated area may appear slightly red for up to an hour.
 However, makeup can be immediately applied.

 You may be given skin care products and instructions on how to use them.
 It is recommended that you always use some level of sun protection to avoid sun damage and premature aging of your skin.

 Are there any side effects?

-ThermaScan has proved to be one of the safest types of laser therapies available for any skin type, and has virtually no side effects.
+ThermaScan has proven to be one of the safest types of laser therapies available for any skin type, and has virtually no side effects.

 How many treatments will I need and when should I expect results?